 Database injections are an incredibly common way to hack into a website, but luckily they’re preventable.
 Good WordPress security practices can make it difficult for even the most determined hacker to inject code into your database.

-You have several tools that can help you, one of these is Plesk WordPress Edition which can assist you in your WordPress security efforts.
+You have several tools that can help you, one of these is Plesk WP Edition which can assist you in your WordPress security efforts.
 It also provides a range of other WP tools which makes it much easier to manage and maintain WordPress applications.